 I recently interviewed Seth Godin for the next episode of the Leadership Lab podcast.
-Of course, I want you to listen to the podcast when it launches June 26th, but I simply couldn’t wait to share with you a piece of advice that Seth divulged in our conversation.
+Of course, I want you to listen to the podcast, but I simply couldn’t wait to share with you a piece of advice that Seth divulged in our conversation.

 Seth and I discussed (among other things) building a strong personal brand and he shared a key idea with me: when you join an organization your “boss and coworkers know little about you.
 So, when you show up to work the first day your haircut and the clothes you are wearing, they are screaming something about you the same way that the logo at Harley Davidson screams something.
 Then, over time, you are making promises and keeping them…”